Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Over (140.5)

-Marquette has gone 20-11-0 against the spread, while Michigan State's ATS record this season is 15-14-0.
-The Golden Eagles have a 15-16-0 record going over the point total, while games involving the Spartans have a record of 16-13-0 when it comes to hitting the over.
-The two teams score an average of 150.2 points per game, 9.7 more points than this matchup's total.
-In the last 10 contests, Marquette is 6-4 against the spread and 10-0 overall while Michigan State has gone 5-5 against the spread and 6-4 overall.
+Marquette's record against the spread so far this season is 20-11-0, and Michigan State's is 15-14-0.
+In terms of going over the point total, games involving the Golden Eagles are 15-16-0 and the Spartans are 16-13-0.
+The teams score an average of 150.2 points per game, 9.7 more points than this matchup's total.
+Over the past 10 games, Marquette has a 6-4 record against the spread while going 10-0 overall.
+Michigan State has gone 5-5 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.